elharirymatteo/elharirymatteo.github.io/index.md

 <img src="assets/img/react.png" width="100%"/>

 Developing RL-based attitude controllers for nanosatellites.
-This work investigates the use of Reinforcement Learning for satellite attitude control applied to two working conditions: the nominal case, in which all the actuators (a set of 3 reaction wheels) are working properly, and the underactuated case, where an actuator failure is simulated randomly along one of the axes.
-In particular, a control policy is implemented and evaluated to maneuver a small satellite from a random starting angle to a given pointing target.
+This work, done while being at Argotec, investigates the use of Reinforcement Learning for satellite **attitude** control.
+In particular, the aim was to find control policies for two working conditions: the nominal case, in which all the actuators (a set of 3 reaction wheels) are working properly, and the underactuated case, where an actuator failure is simulated randomly along one of the axes.

 #### DRIFT: Deep Reinforcement Learning for Intelligent Floating Platforms Trajectories
 <iframe width="560" height="315" src="https://www.youtube.com/embed/DgYw743_6VI?si=_4T7YsI8EhEQpZlM" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>